 NordLayer offers both shared and dedicated servers.
 Shared servers offer price discounts, but may not be seen as secure as dedicated servers.
 Dedicated servers also offer additional security features such as dedicated IP addresses, IP allowlisting (aka: whitelisting), custom domain name service (DNS), network segmentation, and more.

 At this time, there are no shared server connections available in South America (closest geographical location may be Mexico) or Africa (closest access may be UAE).
 However, dedicated servers may be obtained in Brazil and South Africa.

 Connections are also not available in the several notable large countries: Bangladesh, mainland China (only Hong Kong), Iran, Pakistan, and Russia.
 However, all of these countries have very strict regulations which may prevent NordLayer from realistically operating in those countries at this time.

-Listed pricing starts as low as $7 per month for the basic tier of service that includes only shared servers (billed annually) and up to $11 per month for the advanced tier of service when billed on an annual basis.
+Listed pricing starts as low as $8 per month per user for the basic tier of service (Lite) that includes 100 Mbps performance with shared servers (billed annually).
+The Core plan starts at $11 per month for 100 Mbps performance, with shared servers, Virtual Private Gateway access, dedicated server with fixed IP address, and IP allowlisting.
+For $14 a month, the Premium plan adds 1Gbps performance, a cloud firewall, and device posture security.
 Custom solutions are also available but pricing can only be obtained through consultation with the NordLayer team.
 These prices are higher than those for the NordVPN consumer product, as should be expected for the high level of security control offered.